octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 tezos-client transfer <amount_tez> from <user> to <contract_name> --arg '<entrypoint_invocation>' --dry-run
 ```

-<amount_tez> is the quantity of tez being transfered to the contract.
+<amount_tez> is the quantity of tez being transferred to the contract.
 <contract_name> name given to the contract
 <entrypoint_invocation> name of the entry point and corresponding parameters.
 For example 'Increment(5)'.